uktrade/digital-workspace-v2/README.md

 In order to make Wagtail images, document, video record aware of the content of the bucket we need to iterate through the bucket content and create the relevant records.

-I am creating a managament command to do the above.
+I am creating a management command to do the above.

-## Migration process
+## Migration process (assumes access to old system is maintained for reference)
-Run migrations
+Run migrations (5 mins)
-Run management command to create Wagtail records for files within S3 bucket Run import logic (relies on asset records being in app DB)
+Run management command to create Wagtail records for files within S3 bucket (4 hrs) Run import logic (relies on asset records being in app DB) (1 hr) Create manual items - quick links, What's Popular, How to list